ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Add** a return value to the `i2c_frequency` which indicates the frequency that the peripheral was configured to.

-  The frequency requested may not be supported by the I2C peripheral, the peripheral will select the nearest supported frequency instead (but not greater then requested), this selected frequency will be returned to inform the caller of the difference.
+  The frequency requested may not be supported by the I2C peripheral, the peripheral will select the nearest supported frequency instead (but not greater then requested), the selected frequency will be returned to inform the caller of the difference.

 - **Change** the `stop` parameter for the transfer function from an `int` value to a `bool` value.